gdsbook/book/notebooks/09_spatial_inequality.md

 A key point to keep in mind here is that the unit of measurement in this data is a spatial aggregate of individual incomes.
 Here, we are using the per-capita incomes for each county.
 By contrast, in the wider inequality literature, the observational unit is typically a household or individual.
 In the latter distributions, the degree of skewness is often more pronounced.
 This difference arises from the smoothing that is intrinsic to aggregation: the regional distributions are based on averages obtained from the individual distributions, and so the extremely high-income individuals are averaged with the rest of their county.

 The kernel density estimate (or histogram) is a powerful visualization device that captures the overall morphology of the *feature* distribution for this measure of income.
 At the same time, the density is silent on the underlying *geographic distribution* of county incomes.
 We can look at this second view of the distribution using a choropleth map.
 To construct this, we can use the standard `geopandas` plotting tools.
 First, though, we will clean up the data for mapping.
+We do this by first setting the coordinate reference system (as it is currently missing) and then by re-projecting the data into a coordinate reference system suitable for mapping, the Albers Equal Area projection for North America:

 ```python
 pci_df = (pci_df.set_crs(epsg=4326) # US Census default projection